RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 ### Clustering and Correlation

 K-means clustering was used to determine relationships between cryptocurrencies.
-K-means clustering was chosen for its efficiency in identifying logical groupings of data (Das, Kayal and Maiti 2023).
+K-means clustering was chosen for its efficiency in identifying logical groupings of data (Hachicha et al. 2023).

 Using a dataset containing last year's close prices of the top 30 market cap coins, the dataset was transformed from long to wide format i.e each day's close price as columns and a single row for each coin.
 Providing each coin as an observation for clustering with a rich set of features.
 To aid clustering performance, the dimensionality of the data was reduced to its optimal principal components (2).